 You may still have to make payments towards your bankruptcy, the official receiver will decide if you have to do so.

-The record of your bankruptcy stays on the register for at least three months after your bankruptcy ends.
+The record of your bankruptcy stays on the public register for at least three months after your bankruptcy ends.

 Your bankruptcy can last longer if you: